-Our farmers are passionate about working the land and raising animals of the highest quality, while changing consumer preferences are rewarding transparent and healthy farming practices.
+Our farmers are passionate about working the land and raising high quality livestock and poultry, while consumers increasingly demand (and pay a premium) for healthy farming practices.
 Agriculture is Virginia’s largest private industry bringing in $70 billion dollars a year and a sizable income for the 18th District too.
 We also have the 3rd largest port on the East Coast and 47% of the U.S. population within a day’s drive from Virginia.
 These are the ingredients for a game-changing approach to agribusiness built on high value products and an advanced supply chain.

-We need to bolster the programs that have been key to scaling innovation for farm operations like a robust Cooperative Extension, coordinated marketing efforts, exploring food ports, and developing new supply chain networks.
-We also need to partner creatively with distributors like Amazon to get the highest value for our local ag products in East Coast consumer markets and overseas.
+We need to bolster the programs that have been key to scaling innovation for farm operations like a robust Cooperative Extension, coordinated marketing efforts, promoting food hubs, and developing local markets for quality production.
+We also need to partner creatively with distributors and buyers to get the highest value for our local ag products in East Coast consumer markets.

 No idea how much a medical procedure might cost?
 Worried about whether that blood work might leave you with a bill that will take a year to pay off?
 You’re not alone.
 Most patients, let alone medical professionals, have no sense of how much their healthcare will cost until they are paying off the deductible or the whole cost after the fact.
 This isn’t right, and it’s no way to run a market.
 We need to know how much a procedure will cost before we authorize it.
 We should insist on this basic level of transparency from insurers and health companies.
 There’s nothing else in your life that you buy without looking at the price tag—it’s not right that you’re having to make blind decisions when it comes to you and your family’s health.